pinkeshsharma/shortlink/service/README.md

-# URL Shortener – Main README
+# URL Shortener Service README

-This project implements a multi-tenant URL shortener using Spring Boot, PostgreSQL, and Redis.

 Documentation is split into multiple files for clarity: